 - Certified Master Safe Technician (CMST)

-There were about 28,700 jobs for Locksmith or Safe Repairer in 2016 (in the United States).
+In the United States, there were 28,700 jobs for Locksmith or Safe Repairer in 2016.
 There is little to no growth in job opportunities for Locksmith or Safe Repairer.
-There will be an estimated 2,500 positions for Locksmith or Safe Repairer per year.
+The BLS estimates 2,500 yearly job openings in this field.

 The states with the most job growth for Locksmith or Safe Repairer are Utah, Maryland, and North Dakota.
 Watch out if you plan on working in South Dakota, Vermont, or Wisconsin.
 These states have the worst job growth for this type of profession.